This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 - how smart your team is

-But when it comes to the questions that are top of mind for your idea customers, how many of those questions are actually answered on your website?
+But when it comes to the questions that are top of mind for your ideal customers, how many of those questions are actually answered on your website?

 The Internally-Driven Sales Cycle is History